itsgreggreg/elm-quick-reference/README.md

 ```

 #### Warnings :
- - Do not properly handle any Unicode characters that cannot be represented by 1 UTF-16 code unit.
+ - Do not properly handle any Unicode characters that cannot be represented by a single UTF-16 code unit.
 ```elm
 > Char.toCode '🎩'
 -- 55356 : Char.KeyCode !! <- Should be 127913